section-engineering-education/engineering-education/new_contributors/README.md

 ### EngEd Content Program Overview
-Welcome to Section's Engineering Education (EngEd) Program, the program was created to promote and cultivate relevant career building/skill enrichment resources, a community for students to share their knowledge with peers around the world, and to help catapult their careers.”
+Welcome to Section's Engineering Education (EngEd) Program, the program was created to promote and cultivate relevant career building/skill enrichment resources, a community for students to share their knowledge with peers around the world, and to help catapult their careers.

 Let's begin by creating your [EngEd profile](https://github.com/section-engineering-education/engineering-education/blob/master/new_contributors/enged-author-profile-guidelines.md).
 This profile can be used as a valuable reference to share with peers, potential employers, and the broader technology community.
 It is important to update it and keep it presentable.